unraid/docs/docs/unraid-os/manual/troubleshooting.md

   will have the download link on the Download page on the Unraid web site.
 Every forum page will have a Download link at the top right to take you to that page.
-For beta/rc test releases you can normally get the link by asking in the Bug reports-\>Preleases section of the Unraid forums.
+For beta/rc test releases you can normally get the link by asking in the Bug reports → Preleases section of the Unraid forums.
 - Extract all the bz\* type files from the zip file and overwrite the corresponding files on the flash drive.